The missing (A, D, r) diagram: Acknowledgements

 \section{Acknowledgements}

-All three authors were partially supported by the ANR Project ``SHAPe Optimization - SHAPO''.
+We want to thank warmly the anonymous referee who allows us to improve the writing and clarity of this paper.
+All three authors were partially supported by the ANR Project ANR-18-CE40-0013 SHAPO ``SHAPe Optimization''.
 The third author was partially supported by the Project ``Analysis and simulation of optimal shapes - application to lifesciences'' of the Paris City Hall.